maurymarkowitz/RetroBASIC/README.md

 * INPUT statements with multiple values currently have to be entered with return/enter between each value.
 * The system does not support "immediate mode" (command line) input.
 * LIST, LOAD and SAVE are currently not implemented, in keeping with the use-case.
-* REMs currently lose their comment, although it should be easy to add this if LIST support is desired.
+* REMs do not remember the comment, although it should be easy to add this if LIST support is desired.
-* Variable names are currently limited to two characters, which is needed to support "crunched" statements without spaces.
+* Variable names are currently limited to two characters, which is needed to support "crunched" statements without spaces in MS style.
+* String "slicing" as seen in HP, Atari and Integer is not yet supported, but this is an important feature to add.